se-edu/se-book/uml/activityDiagrams/basicNotations/alternatePaths/text.md

 Some acceptable simplifications (by convention):
 * Omitting the merge node if it doesn't cause any ambiguities.
-* Multiple arrows can starting from the same corner of a branch node.
+* Multiple arrows can start from the same corner of a branch node.
 * Omitting the `[Else]` condition.

 <box>